 The context representation 𝜇Δ2, can be gathered from discrete or continuous measurements.
 In the case of continuous measures, a discretization component may be necessary to reduce the number of possible contexts.
-For instance, in the case where 𝜇Δ2 is gathered from a temperature sensor, the discretization will allow to partition the measures into three categories: cold, warm, hot.
-In [41], the author introduces the notion of « contextor » used to capture, compute and distribute dynamic contextual annotations.
-Such a mechanism can be adapted and used for the discretization of continuous environmental values issues.
+For instance, in the case where 𝜇Δ2 is gathered from a temperature sensor, the discretization component can partition the measures into three categories: cold, warm, hot.
+In [41], the author introduces the « contexteur » mechanism used to capture, compute and distribute dynamic contextual annotations.
+Such a mechanism can be adapted and used for continuous environmental values discretization.

-Semantic annotations interoperability
+Formal semantic annotations interoperability

-So far we have described devices which:
+So far we have described devices: